 Dr. Kamneva brings diverse experience from managing ambulatory care practice at Greenville CBOC Durham Veterans Affairs outpatient clinic and practicing as a cardiology critical care clinical pharmacist and medication safety pharmacist at WakeMed Health and Hospitals over the last 12 years.
 Her past experiences and interests include development of clinical initiatives, such as transition of care program, heart failure readmission program, prospective profile reviews in intensive care units, and developing learning experiences for doctor of pharmacy students, PGY1 residents, and PGY 2 cardiology and critical care residents.
 She is a member of ASHP, ACCP, SCCM, Critical Care and Cardiology PRN networks.

-Dr. Kamneva serves as a director of PGY-2 pharmacy specialty residency in cardiology, and a preceptor for the Transition of Care, Cardiology I and II rotations.
+Dr. Kamneva serves as a director for the PGY-2 Pharmacy Specialty Residency in Cardiology, and a preceptor for the Transition of Care, Cardiology I and II rotations.

 Contact Dr. Kamneva at Oksana.Kamneva@unchealth.unc.edu.